How to serve compressed HTML, JavaScript and CSS

 }

-Run this from the top public directory, and it will find and compress any file ending in .html, .css, or .js (case insensitive).
+Run this from the top public directory.
+It will find and compress any file ending in .html, .css, or .js, regardless of upper or lower case.

 This article was originally written for the internal Wiki of web hosts NearlyFreeSpeech.net.
 I'm also publishing it here publicly for the benefit of non-members.
 If you are a member of NearlyFreeSpeech.net web hosts, you can view this page at https://members.nearlyfreespeech.net/wiki/HowTo/GzipStatic.